Tuyên Quang province: Minerals

 Khuon Phuc, Lang Vai and Hòa Phú mines have also been explored with nine ore sites: Lang Can, Phieng Giao, Lang ai, Na Mo, Khuon Vai, Coc Tay, Nui Quit and Lung Luong, Nui Than.
 Barite has been found at 24 ore sites, which could be exploited by open cast mines, in Sơn Dương, Yên Sơn and Chiêm Hoá districts.
 Kaolin and felspar is found in Sơn Dương and Yên Sơn districts with estimated reserves of 5 million tonnes.
-Limestone in great abundance in the entire province, assessed to be of several billion cubic metres.
-Clay is well distributed in many areas with reserves of several million tons.
-Minerals such as pyrite, gold and pebble sand found in small quantities in the province.
+Limestone is assessed to be of some billion cubic metres.
+Clay has reserves of some million tons.
+Pyrite, gold and pebble sand are found in the province.

-Transport network
+Transport

-The province has no railway or airline links.
-However, the province has National Highway No. 2 and 37 road network.
-Major water transport routes are on the Lô, Gâm, and Pho Day Rivers which connect Tuyên Quang with neighboring provinces.
+The province has National Highway No. 2 and 37 road network.
+Water transport routes are on the Lô, Gâm, and Pho Day Rivers which connect Tuyên Quang with neighboring provinces.
 Tuyên Quang township is 165 km from Hanoi by road.

 Climate

 The tropical climatic seasons are the monsoon and dry season.
-Rainfall occurs generally during the monsoon months of May to October, which is also the summer season.
-However, it is unevenly distributed due to varying topography.
+Rainfall occurs generally during the monsoon months of May to October, which is the summer season.
+It is unevenly distributed due to varying topography.
 The average annual rainfall in the province is 1500 mm in 150 rainy days.
 Monsoon rainfall accounts for about 94% while the balance occurs during the dry months, which is the winter period.
-Depending on the season, the wind direction also varies significantly.
+Depending on the season, the wind direction varies.
 Thunderstorms from April to August are also a climatic feature with maximum recorded rainfall of 100 mm during one thunderstorm in some areas.
 Cyclonic effects with wind speed reaching 40 m/s have been recorded in some areas.
 Cyclones occur every year during the transitional months between two seasons namely April and May.
 Other weather features noted are Mist and the hoarfrost; mist occurs at the beginning of the winter months; recorded for 25 to 55 days in the south and 60 to 80 days in the North.
 Hoarfrost occurs once every 2 years on average in January or November and for just one day.

 The temperate to subtropical, tropical climate facilitates growth of natural flora and a diversified plant mechanism.
-The northern region of the province experiences a long winter with low temperatures.
-However, the region gets more rain during summer.
-The southern region has a diversified climate with a short winter and hot summer followed by a monsoonal season.
-Frequently, the strong intensity rainstorms result in floods, which occasionally cause damage to people and property.
+The northern region of the province experiences a longer winter with lower temperatures.
+The region gets more rain during summer.
+The southern region has a diversified climate with a shorter winter and hotter summer followed by a monsoonal season.
+The rainstorms resulted in floods.
 The average temperature in the province is 22.4 C.

-Administrative divisions

-Tuyên Quang is subdivided into seven district-level sub-divisions: